cirosantilli/markdown-style-guide/README.md

     ` code `
     [ link ]( http://a.com )

-Exception to the rule: inline code in which the space is crucial.
+For inline code in which the space is crucial:

+- explain in writing that the spaces must be there
+- add something after the space if possible

+Good:

-    Use the hyphen marker followed by one space `- `  for unordered lists.
+    Use the hyphen marker followed by one space `- a`  for unordered lists.

-When you use this exception, explicitly explain that the space must be there, or readers may not notice it.
+Rationale: most browsers don't render the surrounding spaces nor add them to the clipboard on copy.

 ## Bold